 How should this medicine be used?

-Obinutuzumab injection comes as a solution (liquid) to be added to fluid and injected intravenously (into a vein) by a doctor or nurse in a medical office or hospital.
+Obinutuzumab injection comes as a solution (liquid) to be added to fluid and slowly injected intravenously (into a vein) by a doctor or nurse in a medical office or hospital.
 Your doctor will select a schedule to give you obinutuzumab injection along with other medications that is best to treat your condition.

 Your doctor may need to interrupt or stop your treatment if you experience certain side effects.
 Your doctor will give you other medications to prevent or treat certain side effects before you receive each dose of obinutuzumab injection.
-Tell your doctor or nurse if you experience any of the following during or within 24 hours after you receive obinutuzumab: dizziness, lightheadedness, fainting, fast heartbeat, chest pain, difficulty breathing, swelling of the throat, nausea, vomiting, fatigue, diarrhea, sudden reddening of the face, neck, or upper chest, headache, chills, and fever.
+Tell your doctor or nurse if you experience any of the following during or within 24 hours after you receive obinutuzumab: dizziness, lightheadedness, fainting, fast heartbeat, chest pain, difficulty breathing, swelling of the throat, nausea, vomiting, fatigue, diarrhea, sudden reddening of the face, neck, or upper chest, rash, headache, chills, and fever.

 Be sure to tell your doctor how you are feeling during your treatment with obinutuzumab injection.